Dirt Devil: The UK company

-Dirt Devil products, adapted for UK mains voltage (240v AC), can still be found in limited quantities in some online marketplaces, and second-hand shops, but the Dirt Devil UK website currently (April 2024) offers no products for sale, no office telephone number, and displays an address now occupied by an unrelated company (Screwfix Ltd).
+Dirt Devil products made for UK mains voltage (230v AC), can still be found in limited quantities in some online marketplaces and second-hand shops.
+The Dirt Devil Web site in January 2026 stated "The Devil is back".
 Dirt Devil UK was part of Pulse Home Products Ltd, registered as commission agents involved in the sale of furniture, household goods, hardware and ironmongery in the UK and Ireland.
-Pulse (and therefore also Dirt Devil) was under the ownership of Alba from 2001 to 2007.
-Pulse Home Products Ltd entered the voluntary liquidation process on 1 August 2023, and is scheduled for dissolution on 2 June 2024.
+Pulse (and therefore also Dirt Devil) was owned by Alba from 2001 to 2007.
+Pulse Home Products Ltd entered voluntary liquidation on 1 August 2023, and was dissolved on 2 June 2024.